gasiki/Meta-EEG/README.md

 # Meta-EEG
-A python project for meta-learning on EEG data
+A python project for meta-learning on EEG data.
+An example of a basic pipeline is included in the meta-pipeline.ipynb.
+The experiment can be carried out using meta-exp.py with input .json file (example: test.json).